vinson-ridenour/vue3-rpg/README.md

-Simple rpg where you gotta pew pew the monster before they pew pew you!
+RPG where you gotta pew pew the monster before they pew pew you!